-Allyson Black-Foley, LCSW is a psychotherapist, educator, and consultant practicing in Center City, Philadelphia.
-She has over 10 years of experience working with college students at the University of Pennsylvania and Harvard University, and with children and adolescents in K-8 schools, and on a crisis intervention team.
-Her practice is informed by an appreciation of the ways in which structural and societal oppression contributes to mental health.
+Allyson Black-Foley, LCSW, is a psychotherapist, educator, and consultant practicing in Philadelphia.
+She has 15 years of experience working with college students at Swarthmore College, the University of Pennsylvania, and Harvard University, and with children and adolescents in K-8 schools.
+Her practice is informed by an appreciation of the ways in which structural and societal oppression contribute to mental health.
 She is an Adjunct Professor at Villanova University.

 Allyson has a master’s degree from the University of Pennsylvania.
-Her areas of specialization include stress and anxiety, depression, relationship issues, trauma, gender, sexuality, and life transitions.
+Her areas of specialization include stress and anxiety, depression, relationship issues, trauma, gender identity, sexuality, and life transitions.

-Allyson serves on the leadership team of Camp Aranu'tiq of Harbor Camps, a summer camp for transgender and gender diverse youth.
+Allyson serves on the leadership team of Camp Aranu'tiq of Harbor Camps, a summer camp for transgender and gender expansive youth.
 She works as a consultant for school counselors and leaders and provides professional development trainings for educators.
 Reach out if you’d like to learn more.

 PA License number CW020527